SyncfusionExamples/ej2-angular-11-tooltip/README.md

 ## Features and Benefits

-## Tooltip design

-Angular Tooltip is shipped with several built-in themes such as Material, Bootstrap, Fabric (Office 365), Tailwind CSS, and High Contrast.
-Users can customize any one of these built-in themes or create new themes to achieve their own desired look and feel.
-They can do this by either simply overriding SASS variables or using our Theme Studio application.

 ## Easy integration

 You just need a message and target element to make the Tooltip fully functional.
 It will work out of the box.
 However, it provides many options to change the position, animation, and appearance.

-## Touch-friendly

-The Angular Tooltip responds to screen size and adapts its contents to fit any touch device.
-It recognizes touch gestures and displays its message when performing a touch and hold action.
-It will hide after 1500ms.
-This provides the best user experience for touch devices such as phones and tablets.

 ## Show and hide